0xProject/0x-launch-kit-frontend/README.md

 1. Create the docker image: `docker build -t 0x-launch-kit-frontend .`
 2. Run the container, exposing the port 80 to whichever port you want: `docker run -p 8080:80 0x-launch-kit-frontend`
 3. Open `localhost:8080` in your browser.

-You can configure the URL of the relayer by setting the `REACT_APP_RELAYER_URL` environment variable at *build time*.
 ```

+You can configure the dApp by setting the proper values in a `.env` file **before** building the image.
+Check `env.example` to see what variables can be set.